12 Latin Music Genres & Musical Styles

 Dancing to modern Latin music, like Reggaeton and pop music, incorporates elements of traditional Latin dances, but with a sexy, modern club feel.

-Summing Up: A Guide to Latin Music
+Summing Up: Latin Music Genres & Musical Styles

 As you can see, Latin music is a general term for a huge variety of musical genres across North, Central, and South America and Spain.